TripathyM/simple-weather-app/README.md

 1. `components/weather folder` - Dedicated folder for weather specific components has been added.
 The general components are available in the `components` directory. `Card` component has been refactored to allow displaying of any data with title and description.
 The `components/weather/weatherCards` and `components/weather/forecastCards` are built on top of `Card` component.
+2. **Common Layout:** A common layout has been added in `_app.tsx` to avoid duplication of layout structure across all pages
-2. **Custom Hooks for Separation of Concerns:** Custom hooks have been introduced to handle data fetching, keeping React components free from data fetching logic.
+3. **Custom Hooks for Separation of Concerns:** Custom hooks have been introduced to handle data fetching, keeping React components free from data fetching logic.
 This promotes clean separation of concerns.
-3. **Responsive Design:** The application now adapts layouts for different screen sizes.
+4. **Responsive Design:** The application now adapts layouts for different screen sizes.
    Sample images for different devices are included for reference (not exhaustive):

 ##### Home Page